kchilds1/FreeCodeCamp/JavaScript Algorithms and Data Structures Certification/functional Programming/Understand the Hazards of Using Imperative Code/README.md

 - first I looked at the console.log(finalTabs.tabs) and saw that Vine and Work mail were missing.
 - Next I look at how browser windows were created and console log variables to make sure const is correct.
 - console.log(this.tabs) before creating variable tabsBeforeIndex and had [ 'Netflix', 'YouTube', 'Vimeo', 'Vine' ] [ 'GMail', 'Inbox', 'Work mail', 'Docs', 'freeCodeCamp' ]
-- console.log(tabsBeforeIndex) and noticed that Vine was missing.
+- console.log(tabsAfterIndex) and noticed that Vine was missing.
 The splice method was mutating the original array.
 The second call to it was calling a modified array.
 - I replaced this.tabs.splice(0, index); for this.tabs.slice(0, index)